OverPoweredDev/Authentication-Reimagined/README.md

 This is a project submitted to the UIDAI Aadhar Authentication Hackathon.
 We try to explore authentication options in a variety of ways, while providing a seamless transition from online to offline.
 The methods of Authentication are:
 - Fingerprint Matching (Simulated due to lack of fingerprint sensors)
-- Aadhar based OTP matching (Via SMS or email)
+- Aadhaar based OTP matching (Via SMS or email)
 - Stateless eKYC Matching

 The navigational structure of the project looks something like this